 - Provided regulatory counsel and support to food processing equipment manufacturer

-- Monitors state laws aimed at specific packaging materials and/or components of packaging materials
+- Monitored state laws aimed at specific packaging materials and/or components of packaging materials